Last updated: 10/18/2022

 By law, a non-custodial parent must pay a monthly amount of money to the non-custodial parent called child support to help cover childcare expenses incurred by the custodial parent.
 Agreements for child support may be negotiated out of court or a court may issue an order for child support.
 Whether child support is ordered in a divorce case or in a case of unmarried parents, the question of how much child support is too much gets asked all the time.
 The short answer can be depressing: too much doesn’t (except in limited circumstances) exist.
 Get a free consultation to find out more.

 Typically, the parent who has the majority of parenting time (custodial parent) will get child support from the other parent.
 The custodial parent is the parent with primary physical custody of the child (this is sometimes called the majority of parenting time, in states that no longer use the term “custody”).
 This parent has primary responsibility for the daily care of a child who lives with him or her the majority of the time.
-If parents have joint custody, both are considered custodial parents but one may have to pay child support, particularly if the income gap between the two is wide.
+If parents have joint custody, both are considered custodial parents, but one may have to pay child support, particularly if the income gap between the two is wide.
 When determining whether a parent is entitled to child support, practical and legal issues are also considered which is where the main answer to the question of how much child support should get paid in the first place.

 This varies from state to state, with the majority of states using some type of “income sharing” formula to determine the combined net income of each party and then taking into account the amount of parenting time each parent has with the child or children.
-Each state uses a unique formula to calculate child support but all states consider several common factors when making their formulas: the financial needs of the child, income of the custodial parent and parent designated to pay child support, needs of the custodial parent, and ability of the other parent to pay child support are several criteria that are commonly evaluated.
+Each state uses a unique formula to calculate child support, but all states consider several common factors when making their formulas: the financial needs of the child, the income of the custodial parent and parent designated to pay child support, the needs of the custodial parent, and the ability of the other parent to pay child support, are several criteria that are commonly evaluated.
 The standard of living of the child prior to divorce or separation may also be considered – especially when additional amounts like extracurricular expenses are concerned.

 If a parent believes that the amount of child support is not correct, a modification request can be made.
 This would be done through the filing a Motion that sets a court date and forces all parents to bring financial documents and their parenting schedule to court for a re-calculation.
 This might be done if someone loses a job, if a child has special needs, or if someone gets a new higher paying job.
 Even if both parents agree to the adjustment, a judge must approve it.
 If the other parent does not agree to the change, a court hearing may be requested.
 Courts typically do not agree to raise or lower child support unless the requesting party can prove that a change in circumstances occurred.

-During child support negotiation, parents are typically required to document their financial situation, including monthly expenses and income.
+During child support negotiations, parents are typically required to document their financial situation, including monthly expenses and income.
 They should be aware of their child support rights so they do not receive or pay more or less than necessary.
 Because a rigid formula is used, a divorce attorney should be able to provide an initial free consultation and let you know your rights.
 How much child support ends up being ordered is up to that calculation, and maybe some negotiating by your lawyer.
 Get your financial affairs in order and speak with a professional before proceeding on your own.